morrownr/USB-WiFi/home/How_to_Modeswitch.md

 See also: https://www.draisberghof.de/usb_modeswitch

-Purpose: Provide the steps to add modeswitch capability for specified multi-state USB WiFi adapters.
+Purpose: Provide information on how to troubleshoot issues with USB WiFi adapters that have on board storage for a Windows driver (also known as multi-state).

+Note: This guide needs to be greatly improved.
+I will try to do that as I have time.
+My guidance is for Linux users to avoid USB WiFi adapters that are multi-state but there are many Linux users around the world and not all are aware of the problems that multi-state adapters can cause.

-"Multi-state" adapters will initially show up as a CDROM or flash drive when plugged into a USB port.
+"Multi-state" adapters will initially show up as a CDROM or flash drive when your system is start or the adapter is plugged into a USB port.
 If you run Windows, there will an attempt to install a driver.
 In any OS besides Windows, the adapter will continue to be seen as a CDROM or flash drive and no driver will be installed.
 For the WiFi adapter to show up in Linux, the adapter has to be told to switch state.

 Most mainsteam distros of Linux include a utility called `usb-modeswitch`.
 It will execute the switch for you if it has the information about your adapter in its data files.
-If it is not installed or the data for your adapter is not in its data files then follow the instructions for the specified adapters below.
+If it is not installed or the data for your adapter is not in its data files then hopefully this guide can help.

 Note: To clarify, almost all modern, mainstream distros, such as Ubuntu, Fedora, Debian, OpenSUSE and Arch do not require you to do anything. `usb-modeswitch` is